jesusfvj/muse-back/README.md

 # Muze - Backend Application

 Muze's backend application is built with Node.js and MongoDB.
 It serves as the server-side component for the Muze music application, handling user authentication, data storage, and API endpoints.
 Cloudinary is utilized as a service for file storage that can be managed from the backend with Node.js.
+Nodemailer is used for sending emails, and Multer is employed for handling file uploads.

 ## Installation and Setup